shahbazalamjobs/The-complete-web-development-bootcamp--by-Angela-Yu-2023/09-NodeJs/Readme.md

 - `npm install <package>`: Installs a package and its dependencies for your project.
 - `npm install <package1> <package2> <package3>` for installing multiple packages.
 - This is a `package.json` file, which is a configuration file used by Node.js projects to specify project details, dependencies, scripts, and more.

 - Installing package sillyname
 - `npm i sillyname` : i short for install
-- Updates the json file with adding dependencies :
+- It install package sillyname with creating module folder with all sillyname files and updates json file with adding
 ```json
 "dependencies": {
     "sillyname": "^0.1.0"
   }
 ```

-Let's break down the key fields:

 - `"name"`: The name of the project.
 - `"version"`: The project's version number.